nwtgck/digestream/README.md

 seq 1000 | digestream | gzip > seq1000.gz
 ```

-Then you got as follows in tty.
+Then you will have a digest as follows in tty.
 ```
 67d4ff71d43921d5739f387da09746f405e425b07d727e4c69d029461d1f051f
 ```